Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 ## Raw NGS data, FASTQ file format

-FASTQ files are a workhorse file format of bioinformatics, and contain sequence reads generated in next-generatoon sequencing (NGS) experiments.
+FASTQ files are a workhorse file format of bioinformatics, and contain sequence reads generated in next-generation sequencing (NGS) experiments.
 We often refer to FASTQ files as the *'raw'* data for an NGS experiment, although these are technically the BCL image files captured by the sequencer and are used to synthesize the FASTQ files.

 FASTQ files contain four lines per sequence record: